 Ranging from NFTs for chef’s table experiences or restaurant reservations for special events.
 NFTs for visitors of galleries, museums, historic landmarks)

-Talking about Web 3.0 Nicola was also touching upon user identity:
+Talking about Web 3.0, Nicolas also touched upon user identity:

 “I was mentioning your identity earlier on, so that’s something an NFT could carry for you on the web.
 It’s going to be invisible.

 We want people to feel the benefits of it, that you truly own your digital good, that you can move it, and so on without having the friction of crypto that most of the crypto products have today — it’s complicated.
 I see that it’s a technology that’s going to underpin everything of value on the web.”